 Arthur Russell’s New York Tour

-A comprehensive tour through Arthur Russell's life and multi-faceted career - see where he lived, rehearsed, recorded, and performed, and learn more about the downtown art and music communities during the 70's and 80's, as well as the city's LGBTQ+ history.
+A look at Russell’s life and career - see where he lived, rehearsed, recorded, and performed, and learn more about the Disco, New Wave, Avant Garde, and LGBTQ+ communities during the 70’s and 80’s.

 "[Walk on the Wild Side] reminds visitors that these movements were the product of people making the most of their unique time and place.
 Hearing him speak… familiar streets begin to feel a little more alive — full of connections to be forged, of fire escapes and community gardens brimming with secrets.” - New York Times

 “Even New York natives will love this music tour of the city…the stories of these past decades are vivid when Rifkin tells them, and you can almost imagine kids from the disco scene stumbling out of the giant Abercrombie and Fitch when it was a nightclub.” - Fodor’s Travel

 "From Sonic Youth to Public Enemy, tour guide Jesse Rifkin’s knowledge of the city’s role in some of the biggest musical movements in the world is impressive." - amNewYork